AzureCamel/Persistent-Targets/README.md

 # Persistent Targets

 A Foundry VTT v13 module that prevents automatic target deselection after making rolls.
 Works with any game system.
+Made with AI, I have no idead what I'm doing, but hopefully it works!

 ## Features